 For any type of surgery, there are possible risks relating to how the person responds to anaesthetic, or to any complications that happen during the operation.

 Risks for epilepsy surgery will vary depending on what type of surgery a person has.
-The most common type of epilepsy surgery is removal of part, or all, of the temporal lobe.
+The most common type of epilepsy surgery is removal of part, of the temporal lobe.
 Possible risks of this type of surgery include problems with memory, a partial loss of sight, depression or other mood problems.
 These risks will vary from person to person, and may be only temporary in some cases.
 For some people, their memory and mood could improve after epilepsy surgery.
 Therefore the chance to ask your medical team questions before surgery is very important, to help you understand what the specific possible risks are for you.

 Can I change my mind?